How much does the Everest Base Camp trek cost?

 Since this is just a ballpark estimate, you might be under or over this amount.
 If you are going through your trek and spending more than you anticipated, most teahouses on the main EBC route take credit card, though they add on a higher percent charge (we saw up to 12%!).

 Because the prices in the mountains vary depending on your comfort level, how much and what you eat, and the season, it’s difficult to give you an exact cost.
-Hopefully this breakdown helps!
-Please leave a comment or shoot me an email if you have any other questions.
+Hopefully, this breakdown helps!
+If you have any other questions, please leave a comment or shoot me an email!

 Like this post?
 Pin it!